bluesky/databroker/docs/source/how-to/file-backed-catalog.rst

 How to create a new Catalog backed by files
 ===========================================

+*I want to quickly set up a small Databroker Catalog.*

 Why backed by files and not a database?
 ---------------------------------------

 Pro: You don't have to run a database to try it.

 Cons: It only scales to about 100 Runs, it will be a bit slower, and you lose *some* of the search capability, such as full text search.